 Again, it is important to supply really good-quality fat for maximum energy.
 We recommend that you remove any nylon mesh from fat balls or peanuts, since they can trap tits by their legs and woodpeckers by their barbed tongues.
 Although we do still sell fat balls with mesh (for customers without fat ball feeders), our sales ratio of un-netted to netted balls is nearly 10:1, so most customers now chose the safer option for their birds!

 Should i offer mealworms?
 Live mealworms – which are the larvae of the flour beetle (tenebrio molitor) – are 48% protein and 40% fat, and they can be used to feed birds throughout the year.
 However, it is important that any mealworms fed to birds are fresh.
 Dead or discoloured mealworms should not be fed since they can cause problems such as salmonellosis.
-Feed live mealworms from a shallow, steep-sided dish, such as a ramekin dish, if you don't have a bespoke mealworm feeder to use.
+Our bird feeding tip - feed live mealworms from a shallow, steep-sided dish, such as a ramekin dish, if you don't have a bespoke mealworm feeder to use.

 What do ground feeding birds eat?
 For those birds that prefer to feed on the ground (such as dunnocks, blackbirds, thrushes, Robins and Wrens), there are a variety of options available.
 The foods they love include: You can simply scatter food on the ground for them, although a range of low-level table-type ground feeders are available.